-Destrictions of Examples and the Position of Enumerator At the vehicle access (Photograph 1).
+Position of Enumerator By the vehicle access (Photograph 1).
 Vehicles Count Record all vehicles entering the site.
 Vehicles should be broken down into the 7 standard classifications (car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
 Vehicle Occupants Count Record all vehicle occupants entering the site.
 NOTE: This enumerator should exclude all drivers of vehicles dropping off/picking up passengers at the site, if this can be observed.
 Cycles Count Record all pedal cycles entering the site at this access.
+Scooters Count Record all scooters entering the site at this access.
 Servicing Vehicles Count In addition to the standard vehicles count (which should include all vehicles), separately record vehicles arriving at the site to service it, split by the car, light goods vehicle, OGV(1), OGV(2) and motorcycle categories.
 Examples of servicing vehicles include delivery vehicles, refuse and recycling lorries, utility company vehicles, couriers, fast food deliveries, building and repairs vehicles, plumbers and maintenance vehicles, etc. Pedestrians Count All people that walk into the site at this access should be recorded as pedestrian arrivals.
 Special Conditions None